 How Do You Write a Press Release?

-Try to keep your press release to one page or less.
+- Try to keep your press release to one page or less.
 Each press release should have a specific objective.
 Just remember to keep it to one idea per press release.
-Here are some ideas:

 Why Social Media Help Doesn't Help

 The “I need social media help” request is a complex one.
 It could be an expression of exasperation that authors have with their own existing social media efforts.
 Or they realize they have zero social media presence as they launch their first books.